michtra/howdyseek/WINS.md

 ## Fall 2025
 1. CSCE 412 with Merchant (average cloud computing enjoyer 💰)
 2. CSCE 465 with Saxena (early bird gets the worm) (howdyseek user got the first seat from this wave)
+3. CSCE 465 with Saxena (another early bird got the worm)